ASPI Iron Condor Strategy

 What is a iron condor on ASPI?

 A iron condor on ASPI is the iron condor strategy applied to ASPI (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With ASPI stock trading near $5.83, the strikes shown on this page are snapped to the nearest listed ASPI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ASPI stock at $4.25 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ASPI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ASPI iron condor max profit and max loss calculated?